Ardriaxv/Lumenis/README.md

 📄 License
 © 2025–2026 D. Hughson.
 All rights reserved.
-This project is provided for personal use, experimentation, and self‑reflection.
+This project is provided for personal use, experimentation, and self reflection.